puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 To check that Microsoft Edge is installed at the systems level, type "edge://version" in the Microsoft Edge address bar.
 The Executable path will show a path starting with *C:\Program Files...*, which indicates a system install.
 If the Executable path begins with *C:\Users..*, uninstall and then reinstall Microsoft Edge with administrator privileges.

-### Why am I receiving the following message “To open this page in IE mode, try restarting Microsoft Edge.”?
+### Error message: “To open this page in IE mode, try restarting Microsoft Edge.”

 You're receiving this message because there was an unexpected error encountered in the Internet Explorer process.
 This should be resolved by restarting Microsoft Edge.

-### Why am I receiving the following message “Turn off remote debugging to open this site in IE mode otherwise it might not work as expected.”
+### Error message: “Turn off remote debugging to open this site in IE mode otherwise it might not work as expected.”

 You're receiving the message because you started remote debugging and you navigated to a web page that your organization has configured to run in IE mode.